 The third grade social studies curriculum is composed of units of study that emphasize knowledge of content material and allow students to experience the work ethic of completing projects, working in teams, and solving problems creatively.
 These units include geography, building communities, identifying different communities, immigration, discrimination, ethnicities, public services, and our global community.
 Third grade is also a time for a full unit on Texas state history.

 The third grade Spanish program continues to reinforce strong oral skills while making a transition to a more varied curriculum.
 A formation of solid listening and speaking skills are maintained as attention to reading, writing, and cultures is increased.
-Students grow in following directions in Spanish and are comfortable asking and responding with common phrases.
-They are introduced to simple grammar rules in association with known words and phrases.
+Students progress in their ability to follow directions and respond to commands in Spanish.
+They are comfortable using common phrases in Spanish to ask and answer questions.
+Students are introduced to simple grammar rules in association with known words and phrases.

 Overview & Course Descriptions